Index of Topics

 1. When is the Observatory open?

-Once a week, every Friday night.
-You can arrive and leave at any point between 7.45pm and 10pm.
+We are open once a week from January to mid-November, every Friday night (except on public holiday).
+You may arrive and leave at any point between 7.45pm and 10pm.

 2. What is there to do on stargazing nights?